 Who Answers Your Tarot Questions?

-There are as many different schools of thought in tarot work as theories of psychology and kinds of counselling and other talking therapies.
+There are as many different schools of thought in tarot work as theories of psychology and methods of counselling and other talking therapies.
 Some tarot readers trust their psychic abilities to connect with the cards.
 Others rely on contact with Spirit.
 While some, like me, take a Jungian approach, seeing the tarot cards both as a key to unlock thoughts and memories hidden deep in our personal subconscious, and also a channel through which we share our ancestral knowledge

 You are not alone in your subconscious mind.
 Actually, it’s pretty crowded in there.
 The tarot cards are a pathway to the memories of all the generations who have come before you.
 All we have to do is open our minds and listen.